Wesley25Pang05/FacialRecognition-PyTorch/README.md

 I created a facial recognition system with TensorFlow and deep learning.
 I implemented face detection and alignment, and extracted a previously trained CNN for facial embeddings and identities using an SVM.
 The main areas of the project were data cleaning, model inference, and the total machine learning workflow.
+It uses images to train a model to recognize a user's face.
+Then, depending on which file you run, it can turn on your camera and draw rectangles around your face in real-time with the confidence level, indicating whether the person is recognized or Unknown.
+If your camera cannot be used, you can also upload files to edit all files in the test folder, achieving the same results without the rectangles.

 **Files:**